DigiBP/digibp-dom/README.md

 ![retrieveapplications_update_2ndstep](https://user-images.githubusercontent.com/36928393/41066506-4e5692ce-69e2-11e8-8f99-f07793e6f727.PNG)

 #### - Create shortlist of applicants (Shortlist)
-Creating and updating the candidate shortlist after each round of candidate evaluations is a critical piece of service integration for this process, as it effectively create a sort of workflow management system between the HR assistant and the Manager to know what the status of a particular instantiation of the recruitment process is at all times.
+Creating and updating the candidate shortlist after each round of candidate evaluations is a critical piece of service integration for this process, as it effectively creates a sort of workflow management system between the HR assistant and the Manager to know what the status of a particular instantiation of the recruitment process is at all times.
 To automatically create and update the list with all the applicants which have applied for the job, we have decided to use Google Sheet, in order to automatically update column values.
 The first input is given from the applicants themselves with providing their information through the chatbot as described in that section.
 The automated updates of the Google Sheet are achieved several times throughout the process with the help of Integromat, where we have connected the Google Sheet into the Camunda process.

 ###### Create candidate shortlist
 ![createcandidatelist](https://user-images.githubusercontent.com/36928393/41066541-6d031026-69e2-11e8-9bb3-bbc32a432bdd.PNG)